groovy-tutorial/groovy-tutorial/manuscript/02/02_02_Objects.md

 ### `with()`

-This method works with closures (we'll cover them later) to give us an easy format for accessing a object's properties in methods.
+This method works with closures ([we'll cover them later](#chclosures)) to give us an easy format for accessing a object's properties in methods.
 In the example below I wrap some code using `with` and don't have to use `david.name` and `david.email` to access those properties:

 {lang=groovy}
 <<[The with method](code/02/02/with.groovy)

 ## Existing classes

-The great strength/benefit/bonus of an object-oriented programming is the vast array of existing libraries of objects that you can reuse in your code.
+The great strength/benefit/bonus of an object-oriented programming platform such as Java is the vast array of existing libraries of objects that you can reuse in your code.
 In Groovy and Java the listing of these available objects are referred to as the Application Programming Interface (API).

 If we were going to create a variable to hold a string (a piece of text) we would do something like: